nylas/nylas-mail/docs/React.md

-### The Nylas Mail Interface
+---
+Title:   Interface Components
+Section: Guides
+Order:   3
+---

 Nylas Mail uses [React](https://facebook.github.io/react/) to create a fast, responsive UI.
 Packages that want to extend the Nylas Mail interface should use React.
-Using React's `JSX` is optional, but both `JSX` and `CJSX` (Coffeescript) are available.
+Using React's [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) is optional, but both [JSX](https://facebook.github.io/react/docs/jsx-in-depth.html) and [CJSX](https://github.com/jsdf/coffee-react) (Coffeescript) are available.

 For a quick introduction to React, take a look at Facebook's [Getting Started with React](https://facebook.github.io/react/docs/getting-started.html).